-Output indicators Annual target Quarterly targets - 2023/24 Quarter 1 Quarter 2 Quarter 3 Quarter 4 4.18.1 Policy Framework on foreign language interpreting submitted to the DG for approval by target date Policy Framework on foreign language interpreting submitted to the DG for approval by 31 March 2024 Research, data gathering and analysis and stakeholder consultation on the Policy Framework on foreign language interpreting conducted.
+Output indicators Annual target Quarterly targets Quarterly targets 2023/24 Quarter 1 Quarter 2 Quarter 3 Quarter 4 within 48 hours from the time the order is received from the court by the court clerk 4.18.1 Policy Framework on foreign language interpreting submitted to the DG for approval by target date Policy Framework on foreign language interpreting submitted to the DG for approval by 31 March 2024 Research, data gathering and analysis and stakeholder consultation on the Policy Framework on foreign language interpreting conducted.
 Draft Policy Framework on foreign language interpreting produced and presented to policy making structures, i.e. MANCO and EXCO.
 Review and incorporate all input, comments and suggestions and second draft of the Framework on foreign language interpreting produced.
 Policy Framework on foreign language interpreting submitted to the DG for approval by 31 March 2024 4.19.1 A National Conference on the review of the criminal justice system in South Africa held by target date A National Conference on the review of the criminal justice system in South Africa held by 31 March 2024 Concept Note developed, and other Conference logistics arranged - - A National Conference on the review of the criminal justice system in South Africa held by 31 March 2024